 Step 1: Check Eligibility

-Be sure that you meet the monthly income requirement of at least €3,280 and get ready to prove that you have a remote work arrangement.
+Be sure that you meet the monthly income requirement of at least €3,480 and get ready to prove that you have a remote work arrangement.

 Step 2: Prepare Documentation

-Gather all necessary documents, including:
+Gather all necessary documents, including: (Whether you choose the temporary stay or long-term residency visa)

 - A valid passport.